 Building on SOAS’s unique remit to develop research on the global south the Centre for the study of Colonialism, Empire and International Law (CCEIL) is a hub for inter-disciplinary collaboration and research on public international law and its historical and contemporary relationship to colonialism and empire.
 The Centre’s research is organised into three research streams: international legal history; race, gender, and sexuality; and the international regulation of violence.
 Each of these programmes is responsible for it own research output and for holding events such as conferences, workshops and symposia.
 CCEIL is also (together with the LSE) the institutional home of the London review of international law.

 The Centre regularly invites guests from other academic disciplines as well as from the Arts, the London museums and libraries, and the governmental and the non-governmental sectors, to participate in its plenary events series: Critical Conversations; Afternoon Teas; Untold Stories & Unheard Voices; and the Student Salon.

-At the heart of the Centre is its post-graduate community.
+Our post-graduate community is at the heart of the Centre.
 One of the primary aims in establishing the Centre was to provide an institutional space for collaboration between faculty and students, and to develop a research culture within the post-graduate student body.
-PhD students together with the MA/ LLM students enrolled in the School of Law’s course, Colonialism, Empire and International Law, play a pivotal role in shaping the Centre’s research and other activities: editing the on-line journal (the Journal of Colonialism, Empire and International Law), organizing conferences and workshops, hosting the Student Salon, and publishing research papers.
+PhD students together with Masters students enrolled in the International Law programme or courses play a pivotal role in shaping the Centre’s research and other activities: hosting the Student Salon; assisting with CCEIL’s events; and participating in the annual International Law Master class and the PhD Critical Colloquium.